jpcreative/fast-food-friday/README.md

 Add your IP but don't add :80 or Angular will think it's another parameter and ignore the colon.

-We also need to update SiginInCtrl() with your IP, username, api_key and user id (we saved from the query string in last step of installing Django)
+We also need to update SiginInCtrl() with your IP, username, api_key and user id (saved from the query string in last step of installing Django)

 controllers.js: